ahmedsamirio/Estimation-ReinforcementLearning/README.md

 ### Tricks

 The tricks are recorded for each player as 0 or 1 in a each round, so the ```self.tricks``` dict will contain lists.
+This has the advantage of letting you calculate the correct amount of tricks collected after each time step, providing more training data for calculation estimtaions.

+The function ```collective_estimation_calculation``` takes the ```self.tricks``` dict, and return another dict with the tricks collected after each step for each player.